 How long does a Discogram procedure take?

 Diagnostic discography can take anywhere from 30 minutes to one hour to perform.
-The length of the procedure depends primarily on the number of discs which are being injected.
+The length of the procedure depends primarily on the number of discs that are being injected.
 The greater number of discs, the longer the procedure.

 Is Discography right for you?

 While a discogram is used for the purpose of diagnosis, it should not be used early in the diagnostic process.
-Discography is a viable option for people with chronic pain who have exhausted other pain treatment methods such as physical therapy, medication, and more.
+A discography is a viable option for people with chronic pain who have exhausted other pain treatment methods such as physical therapy, medication, and more.
 Consult your doctor to find out if this procedure is right for you.